Homepage > Journal > Quantitative research in UX

 • Remuneration for participants

-1. UX Research, Quantitative and Qualitative Research should be performed simultaneously during the design process or creating websites or mobile applications.
+1. UX research, quantitative and qualitative research should be performed simultaneously during the design process or when creating websites or mobile applications.

-3. UX Research, especially Quantitative Research, allows you to determine the phenomenon's size, scope, frequency, and intensity.
+3. UX research, especially quantitative UX research, allows you to determine the phenomenon's size, scope, frequency, and intensity.

-5. The essential types of Quantitative Research include: benchmarking, A/B tests, card sorting, surveys, and eye-tracking.
+5. Quantitative UX research methods include benchmarking, A/B tests, card sorting, surveys, and eye-tracking.

-6. Performing Quantitative Research gives you insight into a phenomenon in an objective, comparable, statistically relevant way.
+7. Performing quantitative research gives you insight into a phenomenon in an objective, comparable, statistically relevant way.

-7. Quantitative Research most often involves conducting Quantitative Usability Tests in practice.
+8. Quantitative research most often involves conducting quantitative usability tests in practice.

-8. User Experience Research, Quantitative Usability Tests consists of performing defined by researchers tasks on a website or in a mobile application.
+9. User experience research, or quantitative usability tests, consists of performing tasks defined by researchers on a website or mobile application.

-9. Quantitative Research results don't determine or define the problems users encounter.
+10. Quantitative research results don't determine or define the problems users encounter.

-12. Quantitative Research, compared to Qualitative Research, provides a larger scope but lower depth.
+13. Compared to qualitative research, quantitative research provides a larger scope but lower depth.

 How you like that: